foundweekends/pamflet/news/2015/01/10/announce.markdown

 Pamflet to Publish News
 -----------------------

-Pamflet was built to support the simple publication of documents organized into an outline-style hierarchy.
-It is ["like a book"][1] if the book we're talking about is technical documentation and not, say, a novel.
+Pamflet was built to publish documents organized into an outline-style hierarchy.
+It is ["like a book"][1] if the book is technical documentation and not, say, a novel.
 Pamflet imitates the useful patterns of *print* publishing without the complexity of efficiently filling discreet sheets of paper.
 Ideally, a tool like brings the power of "serious" publishing to anyone with a computer and host for static content.

 As Pamflet has become useful to a few people for exactly that purpose, I've become interested in applying its principles to another kind of publishing: News.